 Rangers Pull Off Unique Trade

-Just before the NHL Entry Draft, on June 18, 1987, the New York Rangers and Quebec Nordiques pulled off a trade that involved a head coach, the first of its kind in league history.
+Just before the NHL Entry Draft on June 18, 1987, the New York Rangers and Quebec Nordiques pulled off a trade that involved a head coach, the first of its kind in league history.
 The Rangers traded their first-round selection and $75,000 to gain the services of head coach Michel Bergeron.

 Bergeron had coached the Nordiques for the previous seven seasons, qualifying for the Stanley Cup playoffs in each of them.
 His teams were known for playing at a fast pace and scoring a lot of goals.
-The Rangers were looking for some stability behind the bench as they had made 12 coaching changes since the end of the 1972-73 season.
+However, the Rangers were looking for some stability behind the bench as they had made 12 coaching changes since the end of the 1972-73 season.

 The move really doesn’t do much for either team in the long run.
-The Rangers miss the playoffs in 1988 and general manager Phil Esposito fired and replaced Bergeron with just two games remaining in the 1988-89 season.
+The Rangers missed the playoffs in 1988, and general manager Phil Esposito fired and replaced Bergeron with just two games remaining in the 1988-89 season.
 He returned to coach in Quebec the following season.
 Meanwhile, the Nordiques used that draft pick, the fifth overall in 1988, to select Daniel Dore, who scored two goals and five points in 17 career NHL games.

 Goaltenders on the Move

-On June 18, 1993, the San Jose Sharks acquired goaltender Jimmy Waite from the Chicago Blackhawks, in exchange for future considerations, which later turned out to be defenseman Neil Wilkinson.
+On June 18, 1993, the San Jose Sharks acquired goaltender Jimmy Waite from the Chicago Blackhawks in exchange for future considerations, which later turned out to be defenseman Neil Wilkinson.
 Waite played 15 games for the Sharks during the 1993-94 season before being traded back to the Blackhawks in 1995.
 He currently serves as their goaltending coach.

 The Sharks made another trade for a goaltender on June 18, 1998.
-The time they acquired goaltender Steve Shields and a fourth-round draft pick from the Buffalo Sabres in exchange for netminder Kay Whitmore and a second-round draft pick.
+This time they acquired goaltender Steve Shields and a fourth-round draft pick from the Buffalo Sabres in exchange for netminder Kay Whitmore and a second-round draft pick.
 Shields won 48 games for the Sharks over three seasons while Whitmore never played in Buffalo.

 The Capitals used the third-round pick on Todd Hornung, who never played in the NHL.
 The second-round pick in 1999 was used to take Michael Sivek, who was later part of the return for the Pittsburgh Penguins in the trade for Jaromir Jagr.
 He played in just 38 games for the Penguins.